Schenectady station

 Schenectady station is an Amtrak intercity train station in Schenectady, New York.
-The station, constructed in 2018 is owned by the Capital District Transportation Authority which also owns Albany–Rensselaer station and Saratoga Springs station.

-Schenectady is served by five Amtrak routes.
-The Lake Shore Limited operates one train in each direction daily between Chicago and Boston/New York City (via two sections east of Albany), while the Empire Service operates three trains in each direction between Niagara Falls and New York City, the Maple Leaf serves the station with one train in each direction between Toronto and New York City as does the Ethan Allen Express between New York City and Burlington, Vermont and the Adirondack between New York City and Montreal.
+The station is served by five Amtrak services.
+The Lake Shore Limited operates one train in each direction daily between Chicago and Boston or New York City.
+The Empire Service operates three trains in each direction daily between Niagara Falls and New York City.
+The Maple Leaf, Ethan Allen Express, and Adirondack each operate one train in each direction daily, serving Toronto, Burlington, and Montreal, respectively, from New York City.
+The station was rebuilt in 2018 and is owned by the Capital District Transportation Authority, which also owns the Albany–Rensselaer and Saratoga Springs stations.